 Address: 675 Dead Horse Ranch Rd, Cottonwood, AZ 86326

 The Dead Horse Ranch State Park sits about ten miles from Jerome.
 This unique historic site has been continuously occupied since 8,000 BC.
 The wilderness area is home to many mammals, including grey fox, coyote, and javelina.
-And the Verde River lagoons and sloughs provide excellent fish and bird habitats.
+The Verde River lagoons and sloughs provide excellent fish and bird habitats.

 There is non-stop activity at Dead Horse Ranch State Park.
 At the top of the list are horseback riding and fishing.
 And the park allows swimming and kayaking in the Verde River.
 And hiking trails can be used for mountain biking and birdwatching.